-Experience the best of Queenstown through a wide range of activities from vintage steamship cruises, restaurant dining to white water rafting.
+Experience the best of Queenstown through a wide range of activities from vintage steamship cruises, farm tours to restaurant dining.

 Displaying items with:

 A spectacular alpine resort with magnificent scenery, Queenstown is set on the shores of crystal clear Lake Wakatipu and is a four season destination.

 A trip aboard the historic TSS Earnslaw is one of the town’s iconic experiences – much more than a lake cruise, this is a trip back in time, a vantage point for some of the world’s most spectacular scenery, plus your ticket to a working sheep station.

 Disembarking at Walter Peak High Country Farm there are many ways to experience a traditional New Zealand way of life.
 You can choose to interact with animals in a Farm Tour, head into the high country with a Horse Trek or explore further afield on the back roads with the Independent cycling options.

 Most tours include a superb morning or afternoon tea at the Colonel’s Homestead Restaurant and time for a wander around the glorious lakeside colonial gardens.
 You can stay for a sizzling Gourmet Barbecue Lunch or make a special dinner trip culminating in an expansive evening meal.
 If you are looking for a superb restaurant in Queenstown, the Colonel's Homestead Restaurant is more than just dining but an experience in itself!

 The TSS Earnslaw is a ‘must do’ activity in Queenstown, and you’ll surely be disappointed if you don’t plan to stay a while at her destination.